-40.2A Hydraulic hose connections to the powered hood pump unit the possibility of confusion when reconnecting them (see illustrations).
+40.2A Hydraulic hose connections to the powered hood pump unit

 - A Filler plug

 - B Hose unions and markings

 - C Pump multi-plug

 - D Pump mounting

 - 3 Loosen off the fluid filler plug on the pump to depressurise the system. - 4 Disconnect the hose(s) from the location tangs to the body, and the tape securing it to the ram and other hoses.
 Loosen off the hose-to-pump union(s), and detach the hose(s).
 Note that it may well be necessary to detach and partially remove the pump as described in Section 42 to enable a hose on the left-hand side of the pump to be disconnected.
 Catch any spillage of hydraulic fluid in a suitable container, and plug the hose(s)/connection(s) to prevent the ingress of dirt.
 Note that the hood must not be raised whilst the hydraulic lines are disconnected, or hydraulic fluid remaining in the system will be ejected